Top 8 Facts About Aquarium Puffer Fish

 • Overgrown teeth: A result of not providing enough hard foods.

-To keep your puffer fish healthy, maintain clean water, provide a balanced diet, and monitor their behavior for any signs of illness.
+Keep your puffer fish healthy, maintain clean water, provide a balanced diet, and monitor their behavior for any signs of illness.

 Why Puffer Fish Inflate with Water or Air